 When it comes to reforesting degraded land, the process varies from site to site, Jerry tells me.

-In fact, a mere half-kilometer between farms can make a huge difference to how the land responds, partly because of the variation in humidity and rainfall, and partly dependent on how it was previously used for agriculture.
+In fact, a mere half-kilometre between farms can make a huge difference to how the land responds, partly because of the variation in humidity and rainfall, and partly dependent on how it was previously used for agriculture.

 “In some communities, the regeneration has been extremely rapid.
 Fruit trees and some of the shade trees are easily twice the size of a human after three years,” Jerry says, his excitement apparent.